-Timely warnings are issued whenever a crime or series of crimes, on campus or in the surrounding communities, is considered to pose a continuing risk to students, faculty and staff.
-Campus Safety is responsible for issuing timely warnings.
-Timely warnings are usually issued for assaults, robbery, sex offenses and arson known by campus authorities or communicated to the campus authorities by the Spartanburg County Sheriff's Office.
-These timely warnings may be made by text messaging, using the e2Campus Mass Notification System, and is sent to SMC email addresses, and registered telephones and cellular phones, Facebook, and Twitter.
+The decision to issue a Timely Warning is made by the Chief of Campus Safety or their designee with input from key members of the College's administration.
+Timely warnings are generally distributed to the campus community via campus email but may also be distributed through text message using the e2Campus Mass Notification System or other mediums such as digital signage or the College's webpage.
 The notification will provide as much information as can be obtained from appropriate sources without jeopardizing an ongoing investigation and withholding as confidential the names of victims.
 Information in the notification will include a clearly stated warning, the location, time, and date the incident occurred, a description of the suspect(s), and a brief overview.